-- Maximum allocation: Thirty percent (30%) of the portfolio; five percent (5%) with any one issuer - Maximum maturity: Five (5) years - Credit requirement: A or its equivalent or better by an NRSRO.
+- Maximum allocation: Thirty percent (30%) of the portfolio; five percent (5%) with any one issuer - Maximum maturity: Five (5) years - Credit requirement: AA or its equivalent or better by at least one NRSRO.
+If rated by any other NRSRO, eligible securities must also be rated A or its equivalent or better.